lorinbeer/pender-docs/guides/getting-started.md

 add it to the /libs folder of your project

 4. Add the rhino jar to the eclipse project build path
+- right click anywhere inside your project in the project manager
+- choose build path->configure build path->libraries->add jars
+- add the rhino jar file in the /libs folder of your project